 A survey of the musical forms and styles in the United States from the music of the early colonists to the popular music of today.
 Musical forms and styles are considered in their cultural context.
-(3 credits, 3 Lecture)

-Understanding Music IAI F1 900
+Understanding Music

 A survey of the musical forms and styles associated with classical music, focusing on representative musical masterworks and their composers.
 This music is presented in both a historical and a cultural framework.
-(3 credits, 3 Lecture)